Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Recent Performances

-- Against the Ravens last week, Kupp was targeted seven times and totaled 95 yards on six receptions while scoring one touchdown.
+- Against the Ravens last week, Kupp was targeted seven times and racked up 95 yards on six receptions while scoring one touchdown.

-- Kupp has also tacked on 340 yards on 25 grabs and three touchdowns over his last three games.
-He was targeted 33 times and put up 113.3 receiving yards per game.
+- Kupp has accumulated 25 catches for 340 yards and three touchdowns over his last three outings.
+He was targeted 33 times and averages 113.3 receiving yards.

 Kupp's Los Angeles Teammates